bonitasoft/bonita-doc/md/create-or-modify-a-page.md

 You can preview page, form and fragment rendering by clicking the **_Preview_** button.
 Another browser window opens with the artifact as it will be displayed after deployment.
 If you update the page, form or fragment, the preview is automatically refreshed when you save (not available for Internet Explorer 9).

-In the Entreprise, Performance and Efficiency editions, you can use the a device types bar on the preview screen to choose the target device type.
+In the Enterprise, Performance and Efficiency editions, you can use the a device types bar on the preview screen to choose the target device type.
 The preview displays the artifact as it would be displayed on the selected type of device.

 Custom widget is a special artifact that we will explain in a later chapter.